 He goes on to state that 25,000 CD-ROM drives were in use in the United States at the end of 1987 and that projections indicate that the number will reach one-half million in 1990 and go over the million mark in 1991.
 Because of this demand, the number of products available on this medium will continue to increase.
-A partial list of currently available CD-ROM products is reprinted from Emard's directory as Appendix D.
+A partial list of currently available CD-ROM products is reprinted in Appendix D.